PPG Industries (NYSE:PPG) Releases Q3 2022 Earnings Guidance

-PPG Industries (NYSE:PPG – Get Rating) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $1.75-$2.00 for the period, compared to the consensus estimate of $2.05.
+PPG Industries (NYSE:PPG – Get Rating) updated its third quarter 2022 earnings guidance on Thursday.
+The company provided EPS guidance of $1.75-$2.00 for the period, compared to the consensus EPS estimate of $2.05.
 The company issued revenue guidance of -.

 PPG Industries Increases Dividend

-Institutional investors have recently made changes to their positions in the business.
-Parkside Financial Bank & Trust grew its holdings in shares of PPG Industries by 45.8% in the first quarter.
-Parkside Financial Bank & Trust now owns 277 shares of the specialty chemicals company’s stock valued at $36,000 after purchasing an additional 87 shares in the last quarter.
-Achmea Investment Management B.V. acquired a new position in PPG Industries during the 1st quarter worth approximately $40,000.
-Salem Investment Counselors Inc. grew its holdings in PPG Industries by 17.6% during the 1st quarter.
-Salem Investment Counselors Inc. now owns 668 shares of the specialty chemicals company’s stock worth $88,000 after acquiring an additional 100 shares in the last quarter.
-Resurgent Financial Advisors LLC acquired a new position in PPG Industries during the 1st quarter worth approximately $200,000.
-Finally, Lumature Wealth Partners LLC acquired a new position in PPG Industries during the 1st quarter worth approximately $211,000.
-Institutional investors and hedge funds own 79.12% of the company’s stock.
+Hedge funds have recently bought and sold shares of the business.
+Parkside Financial Bank & Trust lifted its stake in PPG Industries by 45.8% in the 1st quarter.
+Parkside Financial Bank & Trust now owns 277 shares of the specialty chemicals company’s stock worth $36,000 after acquiring an additional 87 shares in the last quarter.
+Achmea Investment Management B.V. purchased a new stake in shares of PPG Industries during the 1st quarter worth about $40,000.
+Salem Investment Counselors Inc. raised its stake in shares of PPG Industries by 17.6% during the 1st quarter.
+Salem Investment Counselors Inc. now owns 668 shares of the specialty chemicals company’s stock worth $88,000 after purchasing an additional 100 shares in the last quarter.
+Resurgent Financial Advisors LLC purchased a new stake in shares of PPG Industries during the 1st quarter worth about $200,000.
+Finally, Lumature Wealth Partners LLC purchased a new stake in shares of PPG Industries during the 1st quarter worth about $211,000.
+79.12% of the stock is owned by hedge funds and other institutional investors.

 PPG Industries, Inc manufactures and distributes paints, coatings, and specialty materials worldwide.
 The company's Performance Coatings segment offers coatings, solvents, adhesives, sealants, sundries, and software for automotive and commercial transport/fleet repair and refurbishing, light industrial coatings, and specialty coatings for signs; and coatings, sealants, transparencies, transparent armor, adhesives, engineered materials, and packaging and chemical management services for commercial, military, regional jet, and general aviation aircraft.